dovecot/documentation/source/configuration_manual/event_filter.rst

   It returns true if the key is one of the values in the list.
 If the value is an empty string, it returns true if the list is empty.

-.. versionchanged:: v2.4.0;v3.0.0 Event fields have specific types that
+.. dovecotchanged:: 2.4.0,3.0.0 Event fields have specific types that
                     constrain the possible values they can be filtered by.
 For example ``net_out_bytes`` and ``message_size`` are numeric and can only be matched against numeric values.
 Previously type